Longwood University's Language Laboratory is a high-tech, interactive learning environment for foreign language students.

 The lab is maintained by student assistants who are there to help you with any questions related to the use of the technology.
 Lab assistants are usually present during the lab's hours of operation (but not always).
 The lab assistant can be reached with the following information:

 As lab director, Professor Sánchez can answer a variety of questions on what software and equipment is available in the lab, as well as proper use of the equipment and extended hours.
 If a lab assistant is unavailable or cannot answer your question, Professor Sánchez is your next point of contact.
-She can be reached with the following information:

 Although computer repair and instruction should come from the lab assistants or the Lab Director, help can also be reached at the Helpdesk.